Simulating active agents under confinement with Dissipative Particles (hydro)Dynamics: Materials and Methods

-where $\epsilon$ is the unit of energy and $\sigma_{dpd}$ represent the monomer diameter.
+where $\epsilon$ is the unit of energy and $\sigma$ represent the channel's particle diameter set to $\sigma=r_c=1$.
 In all simulations we set $k_B T=1.0$ (Lennard-Jones units).
 Cylinder particles are located close enough to avoid DPD solvent particles to cross the cylinder's wall.

 The chosen values for the DPD parameters are reported in table \ref{tab:DPDparam-polymer} for all interactions between particles: solvent-solvent, solvent-polymer, solvent-cylinder, polymer-polymer, polymer-cylinder.